codingforpleasure/customized-workspace/Ubuntu/useful-resources/split.md

-## Split file in in specific line to two files
+## Split file in specific line into two files

 Will split the file into two pieces, one piece up to (and including) line number N and the other piece from line number N+1 up to the last line.